Grigory Kulik: Artillery Directorate Chief

 Kulik similarly scorned the German issue of the MP-40 submachine gun to their shock troops, stating that it encouraged inaccuracy and excessive ammunition consumption among the rank and file.
 He forbade the issue of the submachine gun PPD-40 to his units, stating that it was only suitable as a police weapon.
 It was not until 1941, after widespread demand for a weapon to match the MP-40 again overruled Kulik's restrictions, that a simple modification of the manufacturing process for the PPD-40 produced the PPSh-41, which proved to be amongst the most widely produced, inexpensive and effective small arms of the war, considered by many German infantrymen to be superior to the MP-40, with whole companies of Russian infantrymen eventually being issued the weapon for house-to-house fighting.

 Kulik refused to endorse the production of the innovative Katyusha rocket artillery system, stating "What the hell do we need rocket artillery for?
 The main thing is the horse-drawn gun."
 Although it could have been produced much earlier in the war without his meddling, the Katyusha rocket artillery system eventually proved to be one of the most effective Soviet inventions of the war and a major advance in artillery technology.

 In 1939 he became Deputy People's Commissar of Defense, also participating with the Soviet occupation of Eastern Poland in September.
 He commanded the Soviet's artillery attack on Finland at the start of the Winter War, which quickly foundered.

-On 5 May 1940, Kulik's wife, Kira Kulik-Simonich, was kidnapped on Stalin's orders.
-She was subsequently executed by NKVD executioner Vasili Blokhin in June 1940.
+On 5 May 1940, Kulik's wife Kira Kulik-Simonich was kidnapped on Stalin's orders, unknown to Kulik and for an uncertain reason.
+Kira, a mother to an eight-year old girl, was subsequently executed by NKVD executioner Vasili Blokhin in June 1940.
 It appears that Stalin then ordered the modern equivalent of a damnatio memoriae against the hapless woman; although she was described as very pretty, no photographs or other images of her survive.
 Two days later, on 7 May 1940, Kulik was promoted to Marshal of the Soviet Union.
-He soon married again.
+Although the public search for Kira continued for 12 years he soon married again.

 Years after his appointment as Chief of Artillery (and his poor performance in two separate wars), Nikita Khrushchev questioned his competence, causing Stalin to rebuke him angrily: "You don't even know Kulik!
 I know him from the civil war when he commanded the artillery in Tsaritsyn.
 He knows artillery!"